joaopandolfi/core/README.md

 ---

-Agent-api is still a work in progress and the API may change unexpectedly
+Agent-api is still a work in progress and the API may change unexpectedly.